Image by Marcaux Getty Images

-Completed in 1913, Grand Central Terminal – more commonly, if technically incorrectly, called Grand Central Station – is another of New York’s beaux-arts beauties.
-Adorned with Tennessee marble floors and Italian marble ticket counters, its glorious main concourse is capped by a vaulted ceiling depicting the constellations.
-That these are presented backwards is no mistake: French painter Paul César Helleu.
+Completed in 1913, Grand Central Terminal – more commonly, if technically incorrectly, called Grand Central Station – is one of New York’s beaux-arts beauties.
+Adorned with Tennessee-marble floors and Italian-marble ticket counters, its glorious main concourse is capped by a vaulted ceiling depicting the constellations, designed by French painter Paul César Helleu.
 When commuters complained that the sky is backwards – painted as if looking down from above, not up – it was asserted as intentional (possibly to avoid having to admit an error).

 The original, frescoed execution of Helleu's design was by New York–based artists J Monroe Hewlett and Charles Basing.
 Moisture damage saw it faithfully repainted (alas, not in fresco form) by Charles Gulbrandsen in 1944.
 By the 1990s, however, the mural was in ruins again.
-Enter renovation architects Beyer Blinder Belle, who restored the work, but left a tiny patch of soot (in the northwest corner) as testament to just what a fine job they did.
+Enter renovation architects Beyer Blinder Belle, who restored the work, but left a small rectangular patch of soot (in the northwest corner, below the crab) that stands testament to just what a fine job they did.

 These days, Grand Central’s underground electric tracks serve only commuter trains en route to northern suburbs and Connecticut.
-But whether you’re traveling somewhere or not, the station merits a special trip for the architecture alone – not to mention for its swank cocktail lounge Campbell's Apartment, vaulted Grand Central Oyster Bar & Restaurant, and grab-and-go Grand Central Market.
+But whether you’re traveling somewhere or not, the station merits a special trip for the architecture alone – not to mention for its vaulted Grand Central Oyster Bar & Restaurant, Great Northern Food Hall and grab-and-go Grand Central Market.